 What Is Escrow?

-In a significant transaction, you may wonder if you can trust the person on the other side of the deal.
-That’s a common situation in a world where we frequently buy from people and businesses that we don’t know anything about.
-But understanding the concept of escrow can help you minimize your risk and move forward more comfortably.
+During a big purchase or sale, you may wonder if you can trust the person on the other side of the deal.
+Understanding the concept of escrow can help you minimize your risk and move forward more comfortably.
 Whether you’re dealing with a real estate transaction or an online sale, it’s worth learning what escrow means and how it works.

-When you agree to buy or sell something, you agree to do certain things: The buyer will pay the agreed upon amount by a specific time, and the seller will provide the asset being sold.
+When you commit to buying or selling something, you agree to fulfill certain terms.
+For example, the buyer must pay the agreed-upon amount by a specific time, and the seller must provide the asset being sold.
 Of course, most transactions are more complicated than that.
 For example:

-- The buyer might want the right to inspect the property or goods she is buying before paying.
+- Buyers might want the right to inspect the property or goods they are buying before paying.

-- The seller might want some assurance that she’ll actually get paid (or have the opportunity to move on if the deal is not happening quickly enough).
+- Sellers might want some assurance that they'll get paid (or have the opportunity to move on if the deal isn't happening quickly enough).

 - The item being sold might be a service instead of a product.